What You Will Learn

 - DFIR Workstation Installation

-- Converting an E01 into a bootable VM
+- Converting an E01 into a Bootable VM

-- Introduction to the Windows SIFT workstation
+- Introduction to the Widows SIFT workstation

 - Installation of the Windows SIFT workstation